circleci/circleci-docs/jekyll/_docs/enterprise/debugging-replicated.md

 sudo restart replicated-agent
 ```

-Then, go to your services box admin (i.e.: https://YOUR-CCIE-INSTALL:8800) and try restarting with "Stop Now" and "Start Now".
+Then, go to your services box admin (i.e. https://YOUR-CCIE-INSTALL:8800) and try restarting with "Stop Now" and "Start Now".

 ### Trying to login Replicated